Governance Foundation

 Te Tiriti Compliance Guide

-For Crown agencies and public sector organisations: a standalone guide mapping Treaty obligations to AI governance decisions, including consultation protocols and data kaitiakitanga implementation guidance.
+For Crown agencies and public sector organisations: a standalone guide mapping Treaty of Waitangi obligations to AI governance decisions, including consultation protocols and data kaitiakitanga implementation guidance.

 Governance Committee Charter